Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Smart-Parking-Syntetic-Case.md

 ### Please pay your attention to keep the proper order of activities to avoid getting errors due to lack of secrets in KeyVault.

-1. [Deployment of KeyVault](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=488).
-The KeyVault Instance is shared with Central Data Platform, so if CDP has been deployed before, this point needs to be avoided.
-1. Prepare [library variable group](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_library?itemType=VariableGroups) in Azure DevOps by copying one of the existing variable groups - uat.
-The list of secrets to be seeded to kv-cpd-data-<env>-we-01 - Scripts\KeyVault\data-secrets.yml Stage for uat must be added to pipeline. -  as above

-1. Run the pipeline to populate key vault [CD-KeyVaultSecrets-Master-Data-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=966) - as above.
 1. Run the pipeline [Deployment of master infra pipeline](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=511)

 # Environment Variables for Azure Pipelines